naorlivne/dcos-docs/1.7/administration/upgrading.md

 - In CentOS or RedHat, install IP sets with this command (used in some IP detect scripts): `sudo yum install -y ipset`
 - You must be familiar with using `systemctl` and `journalctl` command line tools to review and monitor service status.
 Troubleshooting notes can be found at the end of this [document](#troubleshooting).
 - You must be familiar with the [Advanced DC/OS Installation Guide][advanced-install].
+- Verify that all Marathon application constraints are valid before beginning the upgrade.
+Use this [script](https://github.com/mesosphere/public-support-tools/blob/master/check-constraints.py) to check if your constraints are valid.

 ## Instructions